zhaque44/clj-tests/README.md

 Listed below is a description of what was added:

 `test.check is a Clojure property based testing tool.`

-`ring-core is the standard library used to write web apps.`

-`ring-jetty-adapter is a ring adapter that uses Jetty.`

 `clj-http is an HTTP library wrapping the Apache HTTPComponents client.`